Exciting the TTV Phases of Resonant Sub-Neptunes: Equations solved

 \citep{murray_dermott_1999}.
 The term $\delta_{q,1}$ in (\ref{eqn:f2}) is the Kronecker delta and accounts for the contribution of the indirect potential of the 2:1 resonance; we will return to this term in Appendix \ref{sec:appendix_B}.
 We keep the coefficients (\ref{eqn:f1})--(\ref{eqn:C2}) fixed at their initial values (Table \ref{tab:coeff}) since they vary negligibly over the course of our integrations.

-Terms involving $t_e$ and $t_a$ describe eccentricity damping and orbital migration, respectively, due to disk torques.
+Terms involving $t_e$ and $t_a$ describe eccentricity damping and orbital migration, respectively, due to disc torques.
 We assume that eccentricity damping alone conserves the planet's orbital angular momentum by setting the coefficient $p=3$ (see also section 2.1 of \citealt{goldreich_schlichting_2014}).
 To ensure convergent migration, we set $t_a < 0$ for planet 1, and do not allow planet 2 to migrate.
-In reality both planets probably migrate, but their mutual interaction is controlled by the relative migration rate \citep{terquem_papaloizou_2019}.
-The ratio of damping timescales $t_e/|t_a|$ determines the value of $\Delta$, the fractional distance from commensurability, to which the pair is driven (see, e.g., equations 49-51 of \citealt{terquem_papaloizou_2019}).
-For $\mu_1 \sim \mu_2 \sim 3 \times 10^{-5}$, we set $t_e/|t_a| \sim 10^{-4}$ so that the equilibrium $\Delta \simeq +1\%$, as observed.
-Our adopted value of $t_e/|t_a|$ is somewhat smaller than estimated analytically by \cite{tanaka_etal_2002} and \cite{tanaka_ward_2004} for vertically and radially isothermal disks: $t_e/|t_a| \sim (h/r)^2 \sim 10^{-3}$ for disk aspect ratios $h/r \sim 0.03$.
-Nevertheless we expect considerable play in migration rates given their sensitivity to, e.g., disk thermodynamics (see section 2.2 and figure 3 of \citealt{kley_nelson_2012}).
-We set $t_a = 10^7\,n_1^{-1}$ and remove all terms due to disk torques once the pair's $\Delta$ has equilibrated; the exact value of $t_a$ chosen does not matter since the equilibrium depends only on the ratio $t_e/|t_a|$.
+In reality both planets probably migrate, but their mutual interaction is controlled by the relative migration rate.

 The outer resonant planet obeys an analogous set of equations:

 As mentioned above, we have removed the migration term involving $t_a$ for planet 2 since outcomes depend only on the relative migration rate.
 For simplicity, the eccentricity damping time $t_e$ is assumed equal for planets 1 and 2.